Natural aluminum free deodorant made in Canada with magnesium hydroxide

 Should I switch to aluminum free deodorant?

-That's a personal choice.
-If you prefer natural products, have skin sensitivity, or simply want to avoid synthetic chemicals, switching to aluminum-free is a perfectly valid preference. our collection of natural deodorants offers effective alternatives.
-If you're making the transition, the adjustment period typically lasts 2-4 weeks as your body adjusts to natural sweating.
+That is a personal choice.
+If you prefer natural products, have skin sensitivity, or simply want to avoid synthetic chemicals, switching to aluminum-free is a perfectly valid preference.
+Our collection of natural deodorants offers effective alternatives.
+If you are making the transition, the adjustment period typically lasts 2 to 4 weeks as your body adjusts to natural sweating.

 1. Cancer Investigation Meta-Analysis (September 2024).
 Pooled analysis of 7 case-control studies examining antiperspirant use and breast cancer risk.
 Odds ratio 0.96 (95% CI 0.78 to 1.17), indicating no significant association.